-To contact SBS regarding Food commissions, email: email@example.com.
+To contact SBS regarding food television commissions, email: firstname.lastname@example.org.

-At SBS, we are tasked with informing, educating and entertaining all Australians in a way that reflects Australia’s multi-cultural and diverse society.
+At SBS, we are committed to informing, educating and entertaining all Australians in a way that reflects Australia’s multi-cultural and diverse society.
 For nearly 40 years, SBS has been the home of the Eurovision Song Contest and Australia now has the opportunity to vote for our entrant through Eurovision – Australia Decides.
-The Sydney Gay and Lesbian Mardi Gras is an important annual event celebrated on SBS in March, and Mastermind Australia kicks off our primetime programming nightly at 6pm.

-We continually look for new and exciting entertainment and factual entertainment series, and recent successes include Child Genius Australia, Medicine or Myth and Celebrity Mastermind.
+We continually look for new and exciting entertainment and factual entertainment series, and recent successes include Mastermind and Celebrity Letters and Numbers.

 SBS commissions daring and distinct fiction that is both captivating and provocative.

-We're looking for ideas that reflect the SBS Charter and explore multiculturalism and diversity that are rarely seen on Australian television.
+We're looking for ideas that reflect the SBS Charter and explore the diversity of contemporary Australia in a way rarely seen on Australian television.

-We are looking for Australian stories, and cross-platform event drama and comedy, which promote social cohesion, sustain prime time television and instantly generate conversation.
+We are looking for Australian stories, and cross-platform event drama and comedy/drama, which promote social cohesion, sustain prime time television and instantly generate conversation.

 We encourage producers to think boldly, provoke with purpose, push boundaries, surprise audiences and inspire change.